Video/slideshow by Chrissy Collinson, with accompanying audio soundscape by myself.

 A soundtrack/soundscape, recorded to accompany Chrissy Collinson's photographic images (for her touring exhibition, 'Sites Unseen', 2018 & 2019).
-Using ambient sounds, recorded in the 'tenfoots' (backways behind the houses, measuring ten foot across & unique to Hull), I added some musical content to give it more interest & mood.
+Using ambient sounds, recorded in the 'tenfoots' (backways behind the houses, measuring ten foot across & unique to Hull), I added electronic musical content to give it more interest & mood.
 The video becomes a piece in itself.

 An internet-based project, using 10 musicians/audio artists from around the world, it had the simple premise of using/incorporating the spoken phrase 'The spoken word', & a sung version of the same, into an audio compostion.
 Each participant could interpret the phrase as they liked, sending me their contribution via email (& in some cases, a CD in the post.....& even a telephone message!).
 Divided into two movements, 'Spoken' & 'Sung', the phrases were mixed together to form an interweaving structure, that is hypnotic, as it is quirky.

 Listen to both parts 1 & 2 on this page (opposite).
 Contributors included: Sunshine Gray (Lincoln, UK) http://www.sunshinegray.co.uk/ , Dave Ellis (Hull, UK), Steph Anne Best (Seattle, Washington) , The Analog Girl (Singapore) http://www.analog-girl.net/ & Bruno Perosa (Italy/Portugal).

 A sound piece for ‘Stuft’ exhibition at Red Gallery, Hull, June/July 2004 – an audio mix of my ‘musical career’ from 1976-present day, in under 6 minutes.